DaveEveritt/vera-everitt-writing/spiritual-thinking/visionary-observations/index.md

 ## Essence of the Universe

-The splendor which lies eternally behind the mists of human thought, is the essence of the universe; it is ever waiting to spill its joy into us and brim us with its fiery sweetness, its tonic force.
+The splendour which lies eternally behind the mists of human thought, is the essence of the universe; it is ever waiting to spill its joy into us and brim us with its fiery sweetness, its tonic force.
 Neither human frailties, nor fortune, nor earthly joys could contribute to it one gasp of delight nor take from it a fraction of its platinum worth.
 It was the stuff of Spirit, the light of the world … and there for everyone’s taking.

 ## The Continuity of Life

-Only when the continuity of life could be shown to be the automatic effect of known causes which are eternally in operation—just as a balloon rises if it is filled with gas—only then will the thoughtful, the skeptical, the intellectual, dare to include it in  their understanding of life.
+Only when the continuity of life could be shown to be the automatic effect of known causes which are eternally in operation—just as a balloon rises if it is filled with gas—only then will the thoughtful, the sceptical, the intellectual, dare to include it in  their understanding of life.
 Only then will the heart of humanity be comforted.